Pittsburgh International Airport (PIT)

 As the locals say, you can’t come to Pittsburgh and not stop for a sandwich at Primanti Bros.
 They must be doing a few things right since the first Primanti’s opened as a street vendor during the Great Depression!
 Don’t be fooled by thinking you can grab a sandwich inside PNC Park.
 You need to experience an actual Primanti’s restaurant (the closest is on Market Pl- a 1o minute walk from PNC Park).
 When your sandwich comes topped with French fries and coleslaw, don’t be scared, it’s amazing!

-Once inside the park, look no further than the Hall of Fame Club Restaurant.
+Once inside the ballpark, the Jim Bean Left Field Lounge is PNC's social spot .
 This sports bar is located just beyond left field and offers 20 flat screen televisions, an outdoor patio and bar, an amazing menu and a great view of the field.
-The Hall of Fame Club is exclusively for ticket holders and will open on game days 30 minutes prior to the main gates.
+This restaurant and bar is exclusively for ticket holders and will open on game days 30 minutes prior to the main gates.
 For a quicker option, head over to the third base side for Pops Plaza, a food court with a variety of options.
 Our favorites include Chickie's and Pete's for their famous crab fries and Chicken-on-the-Hill for their sandwiches.
-Try the Ballpark Chasers meal which includes a beef gyro from Papa Dukes (Section 117), crab fries from Chickie's and Pete's (Section 132) and a local micro-brew of your choice from Beers of the Burgh concession.
+Try the Ballpark Chasers meal which includes a beef gyro from Papa Dukes (Section 117), a brunch burger and a local micro-brew of your choice from Beers of the Burgh concession.

 WHERE TO BUY TICKETS?

-Despite having a beautiful ballpark with not one bad seat in the house, the quality of talent on the field overrides and makes PNC Park in the bottom third of Major League Baseball attendance.
-For the first time in ten years, the team increased ticket prices for the 2012 season.
-Tickets can be easily purchased online, through the Pirates box office or with your favorite ticket broker.
+PNC Park was on average 62% full during the 2017 season.
+As the Bucs struggle to be a playoff caliber ballclub, we expect attendance to struggle this season.
+We recommend pre-purchasing your tickets through the Pirates box office.
 If you choose to buy your tickets before the game, the Pirates offer a designated ticket reselling area between Heinz Field and PNC Park (at the corner of North Shore Drive and Dorsett Way).
 This is a great way to find tickets from fans and therefore bargains are easy to come by.
 Keep in mind that scalpers are required to buy and sell outside of this designated area.

 WHEN TO GO?